aarav2703/churnXGB_prod/README.md

 - `POST /llm/query`
 - `POST /llm/explain_customer`

-The last two endpoints are optional helper layers on top of existing backend outputs.
-They do not replace the model or invent predictions.
+I kept the helper ask/explain endpoints in the repo, but they sit on top of existing backend outputs.
+They are not the core of the project, and they do not replace the actual model or policy logic.

 ## Dashboard Screenshots